digitalhogarth/digitalhogarth.github.io/pages/setup/criticalcontext.md

 servant enhance and complicate the satire….
 These texts provide indices by which we can gauge the formation of racial thinking during the English emancipation of African slaves and the growth of empire.” </blockquote>

-<blockquote>  “[I]n Plate 4 of Hogarth’s Marriage A-La-Mode, ‘The Toilette’, commentators often draw parallels between the two black
-servants attending the lady’s levée (link to image).
+“[I]n  [Plate 4 of _Hogarth’s Marriage A-La-Mode, ‘The Toilette’,_](https://digitalhogarth.github.io/item.html?id=coll025) commentators often draw parallels between the two black servants attending the lady’s levée.
 They apply conventions about Africans and slaves to both figures without distinguishing between them or contextualizing the younger page within Eastern conventions.
-If we assume that both figures may be interpreted solely through the Black Atlantic triangle, rather than incorporating ‘the East’ within their blackness, we miss important metaphoric connections and differences.” </blockquote>
+If we assume that both figures may be interpreted solely through the Black Atlantic triangle, rather than incorporating ‘the East’ within their blackness, we miss important metaphoric connections and differences.”

 <span style="font-size:.7em">Nussbaum, Felicity A., 'Between ‘Oriental’ and ‘Blacks So Called’, 1688–1788', in Daniel Carey, and Lynn Festa (eds), _The Postcolonial Enlightenment: Eighteenth-Century Colonialism and Postcolonial Theory_ (Oxford, 2013; online edn, Oxford Academic, 3 Mar.
 2015), [https://doi.org/10.1093/acprof:osobl/9780199677597.003.0005](https://doi.org/10.1093/acprof:osobl/9780199677597.003.0005), accessed 10 Nov.
 2022.</span>